pateldeev/cs480Patel/PA3/README.md

 ## Keyboard & Mouse Controls - For movement control
 IMPORTANT: For any of the controls to work, the cube window must be selected.
 Simply click on that window if another one is selected instead <br><br>

-* Keyboard controls - to control the movement of the cubes <br>
+* Keyboard controls - to control the movement of the cube <br>
   * s: stop all movements - both orbit and rotation <br>
   * c: continue all movements - both orbit and rotation <br>
   * o: toggle orbit on/off <br>